alexpriceonline/scss-style-guide/README.md

 - Keep line length under 80 characters.

 Many of these are preferences, but standardizing makes reading code easier.

-Note: Since we use [autoprefixer](https://github.com/postcss/autoprefixer), we don't have to worry about writing browser prefixed declarations, like `-webkit-feature`.
-If you are not using prefixer on your project, then put the standard declaration last.
-For example: `-webkit-transition: all 100ms; transition: all 100ms;`.
-Browsers will optimize the standard declaration, but continue to keep the old one around for compatibility.
-Putting the standard declaration after the vendor one means it will get used and you get the most optimized version.

 ## 9. Miscellany